Bleeding time: Duke's method

 With the Duke's method, the patient is pricked with a special needle or lancet, preferably on the earlobe or fingertip, after having been swabbed with alcohol.
 The prick is about 3–4 mm deep.
 The patient then wipes the blood every 30 seconds with a filter paper.
 The test ceases when bleeding ceases.
 The usual time is about 2–5 minutes.

 This method is not recommended and cannot be standardized because it can cause a large local hematoma.

 Interpretation

-Bleeding time is affected by platelet function, certain vascular disorders and von Willebrand Disease—not by other coagulation factors such as haemophilia.
-Diseases that cause prolonged bleeding time include thrombocytopenia, disseminated intravascular coagulation (DIC), Bernard-Soulier disease, and Glanzmann's thrombasthenia.
+Bleeding time may be affected by platelet function, certain vascular disorders and von Willebrand Disease—not by other coagulation factors such as haemophilia.
+Diseases that may cause prolonged bleeding time include thrombocytopenia, disseminated intravascular coagulation (DIC), Bernard-Soulier disease, and Glanzmann's thrombasthenia.

 Aspirin and other cyclooxygenase inhibitors can significantly prolong bleeding time.
 While warfarin and heparin have their major effects on coagulation factors, an increased bleeding time is sometimes seen with use of these medications as well.

 People with von Willebrand disease usually experience increased bleeding time, as von Willebrand factor is a platelet adhesion protein, but this is not considered an effective diagnostic test for this condition.

 It is also prolonged in hypofibrinogenemia.